-- Has increased safety been a actual goal when IO (remote operations or remote support) has been implemented? - o Has a systematic risk analysis been performed of IO? - o Has suppliers and contractors been involved in the risk analysis in order to identify the most common risks and establish common risk perceptions? - o Has a scenario analysis been performed involving participants from the different organizations involved in IO? - o Scenarios could be loss of communication or emergency situation involving collaboration between distributed teams? - o Has incidents related to IO been shared between the different actors involved in IO, such as between control rooms or different organisations? - o Relevant incidents could be related to security.
+- Has increased safety been an actual goal when IO (remote operations or remote support) has been implemented? - Has a systematic risk analysis been performed of IO? - Have suppliers and contractors been involved in the risk analysis in order to identify the most common risks and establish common risk perceptions? - Has a scenario analysis been performed involving participants from the different organizations involved in IO? - Scenarios could be loss of communication or emergency situation involving collaboration between distributed teams? - Has incidents related to IO been shared between the different actors involved in IO, such as between control rooms or different organisations? - Relevant incidents could be related to security.